groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/delete/docx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Enhance Business Processes with Signature Management"
+  title: "Enhance business processes with signature management"
   description: "GroupDocs.Signature for Java is designed for signing and managing business file formats, allowing you to add, modify, verify, or delete signatures as needed."
   image: "/img/signature/features_delete.webp" # 500x500 px
   image_description: "GroupDocs.Signature Capabilities"
   features:
     # feature loop
-    - title: "Sign Documents"
+    - title: "Sign documents"
       content: "Easily add text, image, barcode, QR code, or stamp signatures to any page of supported documents.
 Utilize hidden metadata like EXIF in images or secure document content from unauthorized modifications with digital certificates."

     # feature loop
-    - title: "Search and Verification"
+    - title: "Search and verification"
       content: "Maximize the potential of signed documents by verifying signatures to ensure their validity.
 You can also retrieve a comprehensive list of all signatures within a document through a simple search."

     # feature loop
-    - title: "Modify Signatures"
+    - title: "Modify signatures"
       content: "Most previously added signatures can be adjusted.
 You can easily modify text, reposition the signature, or change its color."

     # feature loop
-    - title: "Delete Signatures"
+    - title: "Delete signatures"
       content: "Our solution fully supports CRUD operations for signatures, allowing you to delete various types of signatures from a document as needed."

   code_samples:
     # code sample loop
-    - title: "Remove All QR-Code Signatures"
+    - title: "Remove all QR-code signatures"
       content: |
         Learn how to remove all QR-code signatures embedded within a document.
         {{< landing/code title="Java">}}